Public Image Committee

 - Pick one or two platforms and use them well.
 Don’t feel the need to be present on every social media platform.
 Facebook is a good place to reach people born before 1990.
 Instagram is a better place to reach people born after 1990.
 Twitter moves quickly.
 LinkedIn can be saturated with professional organization promotion.
 Know your audience and where your best chances of being seen are.

 - Make sure that the person who is making your club’s social media posts is a good writer!
 This is important to making sure that your club puts its best face forward.
-You want someone who writes well and knows the material they’re posting.

 - Have some personality!
 Give your pages and posts some character and have fun with your social media.

 Facebook Tips & Tricks

 - Aim to post at least once a week.

 - Use images, videos, or links as often as you can in your posts.
 Facebook gives a higher preference to posts that contain additional media than it does to plain text posts.

 - Hashtags never really took off on Facebook.
 If you decide to use them, use just one or two at most.

 - Consider using the profile picture and cover photo for your club’s page to share some images that are specific to your club.
 You can use People of Action templates or photos of your club banner.